-- 1. To receive and adopt the Audited Financial Statements for the financial year ended 31 December 2020 together with the Directors' Statement and the Auditors' Report thereon.
+- 1. To receive and adopt the Audited Financial Statements for the financial year ended 31 December 2021 together with the Directors' Statement and the Auditors' Report thereon.
 (Resolution 1) - 2.
-To note the retirement of Mr Lim Hock Beng and Mr Fong Heng Boo as Directors of the Company.

-3. To appoint Mr Lim Chee San as Director pursuant to Regulation 107 of the Constitution of the Company.
+To declare a final tax exempt one-tier dividend of 0.45 Singapore cents per share and a special tax exempt one-tier dividend of 7.55 Singapore cents per share in respect of the financial year ended 31 December 2021.
+(Resolution 2) - 3.
+To re-elect Mr Ding Chek Leh, a Director retiring pursuant to Regulation 104 of the Constitution of the Company.